hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 connect(mapStateToProps, mapDispatchToProps)(CreateCampaignForm)
 ```

-It is a function that returns another function.
+connect is a function that returns another function.
 The returned function is a HOC.

 The HOC takes in a component and returns a new component that is connected to the Redux store.

 ```javascript